edidonato1/Pops_Liquor_Cabinet/README.md

 - Additional form, connected to additional Airtable API for user to create a personal cocktail directory -[]
 - Graphic that reflects the amount of product in the current bottle on "grab bottle" page -[]
 - Cocktail costing sheet for professional bartenders -[]
-- Get Notes modal when item is clicked in inventory -[]
+- Get Notes modal when item is clicked in inventory -[]*
+- Add, update, and remove tasting notes - [x]

 ---